rochakagrawal/markdown_clean_text/README.md

 3. The resulting HTML is placed on the clipboard using macOS's AppKit.
 4. You can then paste the formatted content into your application of choice.

+## Raycast Script
+I love raycast so I am using this python script as my raycast script.
+It's super easy to first copy the markdown text in my clipboard, run this script on raycast using keyboard, and have the formatted output in my clipboard to paste

 ## Limitations

 - Currently only works on macOS due to the use of AppKit for clipboard operations.